Town Plans

 Wolstanton

 The Ordnance Survey Town plans of the National Grid system, surveyed at 1:1250 scale, again show urban areas in greater detail, including identification of public buildings and house numbers.
 The majority of these maps were drawn up within the last 30 years or so and can be especially useful for tracing changes which have taken place very recently.
-Staffordshire Record Office holds all of the sheets in this series for Staffordshire towns with the exception of those that now fall under the West Midlands administrative areas.
+Staffordshire Record Office holds all of the sheets in this series for Staffordshire towns except those that now fall under the West Midlands administrative areas.